lamentoeldi/DistributedCalc/README.md

 ## Frontend
 Frontend is a web-interface for DistributedCalc

+### Configuration
+Frontend can be configured via environment variables or build arguments

+`BACKEND_URL`: Backend API URL in `protocol://host:port` format

-NOTICE: Due to Next.js specifics, `BACKEND_URL` build arg in `protocol://host:port` format must be provided
+NOTICE: Due to Next.js specifics, `BACKEND_URL` must be a build argument, not an environment variable if you run in Docker

 # Good to Know